d-bl/MAE-gf/docs/counting-snow/index.md

 Threads flow two by two into adjacent blobs.
 Not all threads in a blob need to have an interaction with other threads.

+We can now type the recipe in the form below.
-The form below initialises the page shown in te screenshot below the form.
+The initial values initialises the page as shown in te screenshot below the form.

 {% include snow-6.html %}